Defeat the Dark Soul

 “That’s right we aren’t going down that easily!
 We will put a stop to your plans!”
 Kaela stated.

 “Oh yeah… and how do you suppose you’ll get out of this?” another man asked.
 “There is no way we’re letting you leave here alive.”

 The crowd came in closer to them forcing them to stand back to back to keep up their defences.

 “Fighting these people here would put us at a disadvantage.
 We just need to get past them.”
 Visola answered.

-“But if we exhaust ourselves here we won’t stand a chance against the leader of this group.
-Let alone the Destroyer.”
-Kaela snarled, sick of Lynx’s incorporative attitude.
-She found herself wishing that he was the one left behind instead of Brayden.
+“But if we exhaust ourselves here, we won’t stand a chance against the leader of this group, let alone the Destroyer,” Kaela snarled, sick of Lynx’s uncooperative attitude.
+She found herself wishing that he was the one left behind instead of Ray.

 “I know that but how will we get out of here?”
 Lynx asked.